Home::Happy Life::Five Ways to Use LinkedIn More Effectively

 Also, remember to get a personalized URL for your profile -- and share that URL on everything, from your resume to business cards to any online profiles or bios in articles you publish.

 One final tip... connect your Twitter account to LinkedIn and every time you post something on LinkedIn, it will also send out a tweet.
-Do like I do, and connect your Twitter to Facebook, and then you get three hits for one update -- on LinkedIn, on Twitter, and on Facebook.
+Do as I do, and connect your Twitter to Facebook, and then you get three hits for one update -- on LinkedIn, on Twitter, and on Facebook.

 Finally, do NOT neglect meeting, connecting, and networking with people in person, which is always the most powerful platform for positively interacting with others.